AckerlyXu/heima/articles/service-fabric/service-fabric-visualizing-your-cluster.md

 Since many actions are destructive, you may be asked to confirm your intent before the action is completed.

+>[!TIP]
->[AZURE.TIP] Every action that can be performed through Service Fabric Explorer can also be performed through PowerShell or a REST API, to enable automation.
+> Every action that can be performed through Service Fabric Explorer can also be performed through PowerShell or a REST API, to enable automation.

 You can also use Service Fabric Explorer to create new application instances for a given application type and version.
 Choose the application type in the tree view, then click the **Create app instance** link next to the version you'd like in the right pane.

 ![Creating an application instance in Service Fabric Explorer][sfx-create-app-instance]

+>[!NOTE]
->[AZURE.NOTE] Application instances created through Service Fabric Explorer cannot currently be parameterized.
+> Application instances created through Service Fabric Explorer cannot currently be parameterized.
 They are created using default parameter values.

 ## Connect to a remote Service Fabric cluster
 If you know the cluster's endpoint and have sufficient permissions you can access Service Fabric Explorer from any browser.
 This is because Service Fabric Explorer is just another service that runs in the cluster.